 - The BPA/SWIP Good Practice Scheme was devised by Beebee and Saul and launched in 2014.
 Its subscribers include some 27 UK philosophy departments, most of the main UK philosophy learned societies and journals, and several overseas departments and societies.

 - Frederique Janssen-Lauret works on the role, and marginalisation as historical figures, of women in the history of analytic philosophy.
 She has published papers on, for example, Susan Stebbing, Christine Ladd-Franklin and Constance Jones, Ruth Barcan Marcus and women in Logical Empiricism, and on using texts by women in teaching philosophical logic.
-She is also a founder member of the Women in the History of Analytic Philosophy Network.
+She is also a founder member of the .
 Anne-Marie McCallion has worked with the In Parenthesis project on the Wartime Quartet (Elizabeth Anscombe, Philippa Foot, Mary Midgeley and Iris Murdoch), who flourished at a time when men were largely absent from the philosophical scene in Oxford.

 - Helen Beebee co-authored the BPA's Guidelines for Accessible Conferences and Guidelines for Accessible Public Lectures with Giulia Felappi and Alex Gregory.
 These are aimed at making philosophy events more inclusive for those with a range of disabilities.